ledaliang/blt/README.md

 3. Load `devtools` using `library(devtools)`.

-4. Install `phylodyn` using
+4. Install `blt` using

     a. `install_github("ledaliang/blt")`, or

 ## Vignettes

-1. Simulation
+1. Estimating Theta

 ## Datasets

-Datasets below can be found at:

 ## References